Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Dirac's formalism in the extended phase space

-The Lagrange multiplier $\lambda$ is a function of the parameter $\tau$ and it is independent of the phase space points.
-This kind of Lagrange multipliers is referred to as non-canonical gauge \cite{henneaux1992quantization}.
-This particular case of constrained system in which the total Hamiltonian is null when the constraint is strongly zero are usually called reparametrization invariant systems.
-The free relativistic particle or the canonical formulation of the General Relativity are examples of such systems \cite{fulop1999reparametrization}.
+Hence, the total Hamiltonian is null when the constraint is strongly zero.
+Systems with this particular type of Hamiltonian are usually called reparametrization-invariant systems and can be found in many physical scenarios, e.g., the free relativistic particle, the FLRW universe, and the canonical formulation of the General Relativity \cite{fulop1999reparametrization}.